-9.7 Practicals
+10.6 Practicals

 There are many laboratories in the Geography Department.
 Our main teaching lab houses the Munro Fox Laboratory Building.
-Most group practicals will be held here and close attention should be given to any health and safety instructions provided by supervising staff.
+Close attention should be given to any health and safety instructions provided by supervising staff.
 For any independent work in laboratories a laboratory induction is required prior to any work commencing.
 You should not commence work until you have signed the necessary paperwork with the supervising technician.

-A laboratory is a potentially dangerous area as it contains many risk materials, e.g. acids, alkalis, gases, flammables, electrical and many other hazards.
+A laboratory is a potentially dangerous area as it contains many hazardous materials, e.g. acids, alkalis, gases, flammables, sharps, electrical and many other hazards.
 Great care must be taken by all who use these facilities and the rules must be complied with: Anyone failing to comply with the rules will be asked to leave the laboratory to prevent them causing harm to themselves and others.